IvanSunjg/Advanced-Vision/mlp-cluster/README.md

     * The first line of the output file will show which experiment type and experiment keyword arguments were used.
 The second line should print all of the hyperparameter and flag values as designated by our [argument extractor](arg_extractor.py).
 7. Share Experiments for Others to Run
     * Some experiments, such as `MixUp` and `CutMix`, will take longer than others to run and so having multiple people testing the same base experiment but with different hyperparameters in parallel will be very beneficial.
 Using this framework, this can be done by just sending a colleague the `--exp_type` and `--exp_kwargs` flags and syncing on what hyperparameters you guys would like to test in parallel.
+8. Using a Checkpoint File
+    1. Continue Training from a Checkpoint File
+        * To continue running an experiment from a checkpoint, use the `--checkpoint_file` flag and provide the checkpoint file that was saved when running a previous experiment.
+You will also still have to provide relevant the `--exp_type`, `--exp_kwargs`, and training hyperparameters.
+By providing these, the experiment will continue running from the epoch that the checkpoint left off at, using the saved weights.
+For example, if you had run an AugMix experiment with `k=3` and `lr=0.01` and saved a checkpoint file named `augmix-1.pth`, then you can continue the training by running the following:

+        ```bash
+        bash send_model_to_job.sh --exp_type augmix --exp_kwargs "{'k': 3}" --lr 0.01 --checkpoint_file augmix-1.pth
+        ```

+    2. Perform Inference
+        * To check the performance of a saved model/checkpoint on the test set, you only need the `--checkpoint_file` and `--perform_inference` flags.
+The `--checkpoint_file` flag expects the path to the checkpoint file and `--perform_inference` just needs to be provided to let the job know you would like to perform inference.
+For example, if you had run an AugMix experiment and saved a checkpoint file named `augmix-1.pth`, then you can check its performance on the test set by running the following:

+        ```bash
+        bash send_model_to_job.sh --checkpoint_file augmix-1.pth --perform_inference
+        ```

 Hopefully this helps provide insight into how to submit experiments using our new workflow :)